 Grants for Women-Owned Business You Need to Know About

 Women-owned businesses are a force to be reckoned with in this country.
-1 In fact, there were more than nine million of them in 2014.
+In 2017, there were 11.6 million employing more than 9 million people and generating $1.7 trillion in sales.

 What’s more, there is still plenty of room for women to continue to pursue their dreams of owning a business, and a variety of incentives – such as grants – to help them do so.
-Here are just some of the several funding opportunities that are available today:
+Here are just some of the funding opportunities that are available:

 This Small Business Association (SBA) initiative awards $30,000 to three women-owned businesses deemed to have the most positive impact on women’s lives.
 Past winners include LIA Diagnostics, which developed a pregnancy test that’s more discreet, easier to use and environmentally friendly.